 Endless financial assessment, checking and rechecking my monetary situation, and then rechecking it. again.

 I am sure many people are totally cool about this and understand there are more important things than money ( I totally agree, doesn’t help).

 There comes a time in a person’s life when he ( in my case, she), understands he (or she) is simply not cool.

 Oddly enough, the opposite of being cool, is not, as you would expect, being hot.

 At least not since I stopped wearing any makeup and dressing

-But, I am totally fine not being neither.
+But, I am totally fine not being either.

-If I get back to the discussed subject, another thing that happened in my retirement, is that almost all of my previous clothes are no longer relevant for me.
+If I get back to the discussed subject, another thing that happened in my retirement is that almost all of my previous clothes are no longer relevant to me.